ravinderkumard/AI_LangChain/README.md

     2. RunnableParallel
         Runnable Parallel is runnable primitive that allows multiple runnables to execute in parallel.
         Each runnable receives the same input and processes it independently, producing a dictionary of outputs.

+    3. Runnable Passthrough
+        Runnable Passthrough is a special Runnable primitive that simply returns the input as output without modifying it.

+    4. Runnable Lambda
+        Runnable Lambda is a runnable primitive that allows you to apply custom Python functions within an AI pipeline

+        It acts as a middleware between different AI components, enabling preprocessing, transformation, API calls, filtering and post-processing in a Langchain workflow.
+         The RunnableLambda allows us to define custom functions that can be integrated into the LangChain workflow.
+         This is useful for tasks like word counting, data validation, or any custom processing that needs to be done on the output of a chain.
+         The RunnableLambda can be used anywhere in the chain, allowing for flexible and powerful workflows.
+         The RunnableLambda can be used to create custom processing steps in a LangChain workflow.
+         This allows for more complex and tailored workflows that can adapt to specific needs.
+         The RunnableLambda can be used to create custom processing steps in a LangChain workflow.
+         This allows for more complex and tailored workflows that can adapt to specific needs.
+         The RunnableLambda can be used to create custom processing steps in a LangChain workflow.
+         This allows for more complex and tailored workflows that can adapt to specific needs.

+    5. RunnableBranch
+        RunnableBranch is a control flow component in LangChain that allows you to conditionally route input data to different chains or runnables based upon custom logic.

+        It functions like an if/elif/else block for chains - where you define a set of condition functions, each associated with a runnable(e.g LLM call, prompt chain, or tool).
+The first matching condition is executed.
+If no condition matches, a default runnable is used (if provided).